pearcej/complex/ThinkComplexity/_sources/Evolution/Glossary.rst

     Phenotype
         The fitness landscape represents information about how the genotype of an organism is related to its physical form and capabilities.

-    Random Walk
-        A stochastic process consisting of a sequence of changes each of whose characteristics (as magnitude or direction) is determined by chance.

     Theory of Ecolution by Natural Selection
         Claims that new species are created and existing species change due to natural selection.